Baron Saye and Sele: History

 William Fiennes, the eighth Baron, was created Viscount Saye and Sele, also in the Peerage of England, in 1624.
 On the death of his son, the second Viscount, the two titles separated.
 The barony fell into abeyance between the late Baron's daughters Hon.
 Elizabeth, wife of John Twisleton, and Hon.
 Frances, wife of Andrew Ellis.
 The Viscountcy could only be passed on to male heirs and was inherited by the Baron's nephew, the third Viscount.
 He was the son of Nathaniel Fiennes, second son of the first Viscount.
 When his son, the fourth Viscount, died, this line of the family also failed.
 He was succeeded by his cousin, the fifth Viscount.
 He was the son of John Fiennes, third son of the first Viscount.
 He was in his turn succeeded by another cousin, the sixth Viscount.
 On his death in 1781, there were no more male heirs left of the first Viscount, and the title became extinct.

 By 1715, all of the coheirs to the Barony of Saye and Sele had died save one; Cecil Twisleton, de jure tenth Baroness Saye and Sele.
 She was the daughter of the aforementioned Hon.
 Elizabeth, daughter of the second Viscount Saye and Sele.
 However, the barony was only formally called out of abeyance in favour of her great-grandson, Thomas Twisleton, who became the thirteenth Baron Saye and Sele.
 He was a General in the Army.
 His son, the fourteenth Baron, assumed the additional surnames of Fiennes and Eardley in 1825.
 He was succeeded by his son, the fifteenth Baron, who in his turn was succeeded by his cousin, the sixteenth Baron.
 In 1849 he assumed the additional surnames of Wykeham-Fiennes (the first Viscount Saye and Sele was a descendant of the sister and heiress of William of Wykeham).
 His grandson, the eighteenth Baron, served as Comptroller of the Household from 1912 to 1915 in the Liberal government of H.H.
 Asquith.
-As of 2007 the title is held by his grandson, the twenty-first Baron.
+As of 2024 the title is held by his great-grandson, the twenty-second Baron.
 In 1965 he relinquished the additional surnames of Twisleton and Wykeham.

 Eustace Edward Fiennes, second son of the seventeenth Baron, represented Banbury in Parliament and also served as Governor of the Leeward Islands.
 In 1916 he was created a baronet, of Banbury in the County of Oxford.
 Since 1944 the baronetcy has been held by his grandson, explorer Ranulph Fiennes.
 Actors Ralph Fiennes and Joseph Fiennes are from a cadet branch of the family, being descended from Frederick the sixteenth Baron.